hashicorp/terraform-website/content/source/docs/plugin/framework/accessing-values.html.md

 value, as the resource doesn't exist in state yet (that's why it's being created).

-## Getting the Entire Configuration, Plan, or State
+## Get the Entire Configuration, Plan, or State

 One way to interact with configuration, plan, and state values is to convert the entire configuration, plan, or state into a Go type, then treat them as